joshuaadrian/weather-feed/README.md

 This is the basic widget will return the tweets in an unordered list.

 	[weather_feed]

-You can also set the amount of tweets to show, with a max up to 20 and a default of 4.

-	[weather_feed location=10]

 ##Using the Widgets and Their Options</h2>